Ted Lasso “All Apologies” Spoilers Ahead

 “All Apologies” is the kind of episode that not only changes the trajectory of the character journeys, but it cements the thematic importance of belief that Ted Lasso is grounded in.
 It tells its audience that the person we choose to be, when taking frightening routes is what matters most and it reiterates the importance of an apology, which we’ve been seeing from the start.

 The thing with apologies is that so often, they are glossed over, and especially in media, they are left to the viewer’s imagination.
 I can’t count the amount the times I’ve wondered when on earth the apology took place, but I can count the amount of times that a show has gotten the angle right.
 Ted Lasso gets this right because this show is adamant to emphasize just how vital apologizing actually is.

-This is also the episode where we’ve done a few scene breakdowns for to really dig into the importance of the scene such as Rebecca apologizing to Ted, and Keeley creating a safe space for Roy to be transparent and vulnerable in.
+This is also the episode where we’ve done a few scene breakdowns to really dig into the importance of the scene, such as Rebecca apologizing to Ted and Keeley creating a safe space for Roy to be transparent and vulnerable.
 Be sure to check those out after reading this because they go hand in hand with the episode, and thus, are also just exemplary scenes to talk about further.